voltywolty/DvZ-deprecated/README.md

 What is DvZ?
 --------------------

 Dwarves vs. Zombies is a gamemode that was thought of by Rurikar22 aka Rob.
 Dwarves build a keep to protect their core.
 There are 5 dwarf classes: Alchemist, Baker, Blacksmith, Builder, and Tailor.
 Each class is useful for every single dwarf.
 The dwarfs have one full night to build a keep before a dragon comes in to cause some chaos.
 Once the dragon is destroyed, monsters spawn to attack the keep.
+Monsters appear by dwarves dying.
 Monsters win by either killing all of the dwarves, or if the dwarves have ran out of time.

-What does each class do?
+What does each dwarf class do?
 --------------------

 Here is what each class does.